SEND Information Report

 Mrs Jones – Learning Support Assistant.

-Mrs Harrison – Higher Level Teaching Assistant.
+Mrs Purdy – Higher Level Teaching Assistant

-Miss Thynne – Head of Pupil Services
+Miss Thynne – Head of Student Services

 Mrs Lythgoe- Education Welfare Officer.

 How does the school evaluate the effectiveness of its provision for SEND students?

 Every year the faculty is reviewed by the Head teacher and Senior Leadership Team.
 During the course of the review, lesson observations take place for teaching and support staff.
 A work scrutiny, data review and pupil voice is also carried out as part of the review process.
 The work of the Support Faculty is evaluated throughout the year by the SENCO as part of the Quality Assurance process.
 Lesson observations, student voice and work scrutiny checks take place to ensure standards of provision across the faculty and findings inform the Development Plan for the faculty.